dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     > az appservice plan show --name $planname
     > ```

-    > The FREE SKU (Stock Keeping Unit) has the following limitations.
-    > - _Shares virtual machines_ with web apps from other accounts.
-    > - _No deployment slots_ for a staging environment.
-    > - _No custom domains_ so only {appname}.azurewebsite.net is possible.
-    > - _No scaling out_ to multiple instances to allow load balancing.

-1. Create a web app, with arguments including service plan, unique name and NodeJs runtime.

-    ```shell
-    appname="webapp-demo-app-$RANDOM"
-    az webapp create --name $appname --plan $planname --runtime "node|12-lts" --verbose
-    ```
-    Results should include details of the new web app.
+{% include az-cli/030-create-webapp-nodejs.md%}

     > To recall the details of the web app.
     > ```
     > az webapp show --name $appname
     > ```

-    > To list all available runtimes to find alternatives.
+    > To list all available runtimes and find alternatives.
     > ```
     > az webapp list-runtimes
     > ```